rishabhv12/Daily-Leetcode-Solution/08-August/28-Implement Stack using Queues.md

 ### Contribution and Support

-For discussions, questions, or doubts related to this solution, please visit our [discussion section](https://github.com/getlost01/gfg-potd/discussions).
+For discussions, questions, or doubts related to this solution, please visit our [discussion section](https://leetcode.com/discuss/general-discussion).
 We welcome your input and aim to foster a collaborative learning environment.

-If you find this solution helpful, consider supporting us by giving a ⭐ star to the [getlost01/gfg-potd](https://github.com/getlost01/gfg-potd) repository.
+If you find this solution helpful, consider supporting us by giving a `⭐ star` to the [rishabhv12/Daily-Leetcode-Solution](https://github.com/rishabhv12/Daily-Leetcode-Solution) repository.